 Tips For Remembering Lines

-Well, you can Google for yourself methods of remembering lines, but let me share how we operate to perhaps ease any stress.
+Well, you can Google for yourself methods of remembering lines, but let me share how we operate to perhaps ease any stress regarding the daunting aspect of learning lines for christian dramas.

 1. Your words